D4wnstar/aetherwisp/Electromagnetism/Magnetostatics/Magnetic field.md

 $$\left[ -(\mathbf{J}\cdot \nabla') \frac{\boldsymbol{\mathfrak{r}}}{\mathfrak{r}^{2}} \right]_{x}=\nabla'\cdot\left[ \frac{x-x'}{\mathfrak{r}^{3}}\mathbf{J} \right]$$
 and therefore the contribution to the original integral $(1)$ can be written as
 $$\int_{V}\nabla'\cdot \left[ \frac{x-x'}{\mathfrak{r}^{3}}\mathbf{J} \right]d\tau'=\oint_{S} \frac{x-x'}{\mathfrak{r}^{3}}\mathbf{J}\cdot d\mathbf{a}'$$
 using [[Integrazione per parti|integration by parts]] (which is why we switched to primed coordinates in the first place).
 But the surface we are integrating on is the bounding surface of the volume in the Biot-Savart law, which is the volume large enough to contain the whole current.
-Since the current exists entirely *inside* the volume, there is no current on the surface, who $\mathbf{J}=0$ for any point on the surface, which means the integral is zero[^2].
+Since the current exists entirely *inside* the volume, there is no current on the surface, for which $\mathbf{J}=0$ for any point on the surface, which means the integral is zero[^2].
 Thus what we are left with
 $$\nabla\times\mathbf{B}=\frac{\mu_{0}}{4\pi}\int \mathbf{J}(\mathbf{r}')4\pi \delta^{3}(\mathbf{r}-\mathbf{r}')\ d\tau'$$
 which integrates to
 $$\boxed{\nabla\times\mathbf{B}=\mu_{0}\mathbf{J}(\mathbf{r})}$$